 - a.
 Assist the student in finding a suitable Field placement site of their choice - b.
-Insure the student is being placed in an appropriate site - c.
-Prepare and route the Memorandum of Understanding (MOU) from site to UGA Legal Affairs Office - d.
+Insure the student is being placed in an appropriate site - Draft and route the Memorandum of Understanding (MOU) from site to UGA Legal Affairs Office and Dean Williams office for signatures - d.
 Clear the student to register for the Field placement after MOU has been executed and Proposal form has been received with all signatures - e.
 Maintain a tracking system of the Field placement sites and student performance